What The Weather Is Like In Regions With A Desert Climate And Why You Should Care

 Location

-Deserts with hot climates can typically be found in the world's subtropical regions (between 30° North and 30° South).
-The world's biggest hot desert, the Sahara, can be found in Africa.
-Other examples include the Arabian Desert, Arizona Desert, and the Great Victoria Desert.
+Deserts with hot climates can typically be found in the world’s subtropical regions (between 30° North and 30° South).
+The world’s biggest hot desert, the Sahara, can be found in Africa.
+Other examples include the Arabian Desert, the Arizona Desert, and the Great Victoria Desert.

 Weather

-To be classified as having a hot desert climate, an arid region must have a minimum annual temperature of at least 18° Celsius (64° Fahrenheit) and an annual rainfall of no more than 200 millimeters (7.9 inches).
+To be classified as having a hot desert climate, an arid region must have a mean annual temperature of at least 18° Celsius (64° Fahrenheit) and an annual rainfall of no more than 200 millimeters (7.9 inches).

 The weather in a hot desert climate is, needless to say, very hot and dry.
-During summer months, average temperatures of above 30° Celsius are common, with many days exceeding 40° Celsius.
+During the summer months, average temperatures of above 30° Celsius are common, with many days exceeding 40° Celsius.
 Winter months are colder, but temperatures remain high.

 A hot desert climate is also characterized by contrasting weather.
 This is evident in the stark difference between day and night temperatures.
 Warm days can quickly turn into cold evenings as soon as the sun goes down.